Nyzl/cj-data/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project. [create an anchor](#deployment-to-google-cloud-run)
+See [deployment](#deployment-to-google-cloud-run) for notes on how to deploy the project.

 Please read if you plan on contributing to the project:
 [Code of conduct for this project](docs/CODE_OF_CONDUCT.md)